Exchange Online Protection Service Description

 The following are the primary ways you can use EOP for messaging protection:

-In a standalone scenario EOP provides cloud-based email protection for your on-premises Exchange Server 2013 environment, legacy Exchange Server versions, or for any other on-premises SMTP email solution.
+In a standalone scenario: EOP provides cloud-based email protection for your on-premises Exchange Server 2013 or later environment, legacy Exchange Server versions, or for any other on-premises SMTP email solution.

 To compare features across plans, see Compare Office 365 for Business plans.